Updated: Apr 24

 Long paragraphs can be daunting for readers.
 Make sure that you aren't overloading them with lots of big blocks of text.

 There are many different ways to write a sentence.
-I'm not going to list them here, but read through your manuscript to make sure you're varying their length and style.
-Mixing them up adds interest, and even a certain musicality.
+I'm not going to list them here, but please do read through your manuscript to make sure you're varying their length and style.
+Mixing them up adds interest and even a certain musicality.
 Often, action scenes do best with short, snappy sentences that lend a sense of urgency.
 Variety is key!

-A passive verb is where action is happening without a clear idea of who is causing it.
-One common hack that usually works, is that if you can tack “by zombies” on the end of your sentence, it's passive.
+A passive verb is where the action is happening without a clear idea of who is causing it.
+One common hack that usually works, is that if you can tack “by zombies” at the end of your sentence, it's passive.